Integrating Strategies and Requirements across Federal Near Earth Observation Programs

 The Outcomes: LRS has begun the transition to the new Operating Model.

-The technology analysis was transitioned for implementation by the USGS Earth Resources Observation and Science (EROS) Center which is responsible for the $250 million new satellite and ground station implementation in support of USGS and NASA.
+The technology analysis transitioned for implementation by the USGS Earth Resources Observation and Science (EROS) Center.
+This is responsible for the $250 million new satellite and ground station implementation in support of USGS and NASA.
 Xentity continues to support this transition and further analysis.

 The project integrated thousands of requirements across the Federal Portfolio for Near Earth Observation (NEO).
-Landsat continues to be in the U.S. OSTP Top 5 NEO priorities and the resulting scientific requirements management architecture has become the operating concept for USGS-wide and is being currently vetter as adoption NOAA-wide across its 40 major satellite programs.
+Landsat continues to be in the U.S. OSTP Top 5 NEO priorities and the resulting scientific requirements management architecture has become the operating concept for USGS-wide.
+They are also being currently vetted for adoption NOAA-wide across its 40 major satellite programs.